-The number of mirror operations transmitted to the target.
+The number of mirror operations generated.
 Mirroring is completed by transmitting the file system operations necessary to generate the files on the target.
 This statistic indicates the number of file system operations that were transmitted during the initial mirror.
 It will continue to increase until the mirror is complete.
 Any subsequent remirrors will reset this field to zero and increment from there.